ASIA PACIFIC JOURNALISM INSTITUTE (APJI)

 Jennifer Arul

-With 30 years of experience as a broadcast journalist and executive in Asia, many of them as Managing Editor and COO in NDTV Hindu, Jennifer is known for her fierce reporting on various sensitive issues and relentlessly championing causes.
-She has traveled all over Tamil Nadu highlighting the important news events and human-interest reports.
-Beginning as a freelance interviewer in Doordarshan and All India Radio, she has been with NDTV since it started 20 years ago.
+Jennifer Arul, one of Chennai's best-known faces on television, has over 30 years of experience as a broadcast journalist and executive in India and parts of Southeast Asia.
+As Managing Editor and COO of NDTV Hindu she also set up Television Stations in Malaysia and Indonesia.
+Jennifer is known for her fierce reporting on various sensitive issues and relentlessly championing causes.
+She has travelled all over Tamil Nadu, other parts of India, and neighbouring countries, highlighting important news events and human-interest reports.

 Vishal Arora